Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 <!-- -->

--   Experimental Syntax : Syntax that has been proposed to add to ECMAScript but hasn't officially been added to the language specification yet.
+-   Experimental Syntax : Syntax that has been proposed to add to ECMAScript but hasn’t officially been added to the language specification yet.
 -   It’s good to pick one approach and use it consistently, either:
 -   Class Properties & Arrow Functions
 -   Bind Method & This Keyword The SyntheticEvent object